Email marketing is not dead, actually it is still one of the best ways to find new customers, make more sales, or create a tribe of loyal followers.

 It’s no surprise that:

 - 46% of emails are read over mobile devices and this is expected to rise to more than 50% by the end of 2019!

 - 39% of marketers have no strategy for mobile email

 The above statistics show two important things.
 First, is that your emails should be mobile friendly and second that you need to have a mobile strategy.

 So, before finalizing your next email marketing campaign, make sure that it is tested against all major mobile devices (you can use mobile emulators to see how the email looks on different devices).

 11. Monitor results and take corrective actions

 This is a continuous process until you get the desired results.
-As you get more experienced you can also do market segmentations and pre-pilot and pilot phases but in the majority of the cases what is important is to perform some basic monitoring and control.
+As you get more experienced, you can also do market segmentation and pre-pilot and pilot phases but in the majority of the cases what is important is to perform some basic monitoring and control.

 12. Keep an eye on your competitors